Virtual Twins Through Adoption: An Adoptee’s Perspective

 Creating artificial twins, also known as virtual twins, through adoption is a bit of a sticky wicket in adoption circles.
-Virtual twinning means having two children in the family that are closer than could occur through birth where at least one child is adopted.
+Artificial twinning means having two children in the family that are closer than could occur through birth where at least one child is adopted.
 This can happen through the adoption of two unrelated kids at the same time or through the adoption of one child that is close in age to a child already in the family through either birth or adoption.
-Melissa Fay Greene writes about her families experience with artificial twinning in her wonderful new book No Bike Riding in the House Without a Helmet when they adopted a preteen boy the same age as a son they had adopted a few years earlier.
-We talked about her experience on this week’s (May 2, 2011) Creating a Family show.
-Creating a Family provides plenty or resources for those thinking about virutal twinning or those who are raising artificial twins.
+Melissa Fay Greene writes about her family’s experience with artificial twinning in her wonderful new book No Bike Riding in the House Without a Helmet when they adopted a preteen boy the same age as a son they had adopted a few years earlier.
+We talked about her experience on this week’s Creating a Family show.
+Creating a Family provides plenty or resources for those thinking about artificial twinning or those who are raising virtual twins.

 - Creating a Family radio show where we interviewed experts on creating virtual twins and how to minimize the risks to the children and provide resources for families considering this option.